dipu-ray/Phitron-B7/03. Basic Data Structures/Week 01-Introduction to Data-Structure/Module 03-Prefix Sum and Binary Search/README.md

 - Different between `binary search` and `linear search`
 - When array are sorted then you apply `binary search`
 - When array are unsorted then you apply `linear search`

+## 8. Steps of Binary Search
+- Abc